Team-DCJ/Chewy-GDPR/README.md

 * DCJ will implement a system for PII and PCI data protection in AWS.
   * The team will provide a CIS-compliant server
   * IAMs for all users, following best practices
+  * Encryption of data at rest and in transit
   * A log aggregation system
   * Cloud Monitoring
   * DLP Controls